nojronatron/ExploreRssFeed/README.md

 - Bundle-ready using LigerShark's WebOptimizer package.
 - Dynamically add RSS Feed URLs in Blazor page, backed by EntityFrameworkCore SQLite.
 - Display publish date of each RSS feed item.
+- User can click on a feed item to open the website of the feed target URL.
+- User can select whether feed sources open in same or new tab/window.

 ## Requirements